-Industrial style works best with materials that reflect its cornerstone quality of durability.
-Thus, cast iron, solid wood, and top grain leather are our top picks for this style.
+Industrial style works best with materials that reflect its cornerstone quality of durability: cast iron, solid wood, and top grain leather are top picks.

 Organic style is the closest one can get to bringing the natural world into the home, well short of living in a treehouse.
 The key element of this style is the emphasis on live-edges - the natural edge of the wood.
 This results in unique shapes that reflect the life of the tree.

 We recommend using solid wood as a focal point for this style.
 The grain patterns, color variations, and earthly shapes inherent in wood are a key element when styling in this manner.

 Another important element to consider when using this style is the application of imperfect shapes - namely, pieces that make use of organic curves.
 Curves reflect the shapes commonly found in the natural world - there are no perfectly straight lines found in nature.

 The Nottingham collection is a classic example of organic style at play.
 The emphasis of Nottingham is on the organic live edge headboards and cupboard paneling.
 These natural shapes and finishes effortlessly bring ideas found in nature into your sleeping space.

 Transitional style marries traditional with contemporary.
 While transitional uses the classic lines of traditional style, the colors are usually more contemporary.
 Defined by its smooth combination of classic and contemporary elements, this style offers a wide variety of choice, though it can be difficult to draw the furniture together to create a cohesive whole.